marcesher/twitter_friend_changes/README.md

 ### Initialize the config file

+If you pulled down the source:

 `cp config_sample.json config.json`

+If you're using a binary, then create a file in the same directory as the binary you downloaded, name it `config.json`, and paste in the contents of `config_sample.json` that you see in this repository.

 Open `config.json` in an editor.
 You're going to put stuff in here.